geobarrod/KDE-Services/README.md

 KDE-Services

-This program extends the features of the right mouse click on the Dolphin File Manager for KDE-4 graphical environment.
-Specially designed for OS based on Red Hat.

 Description:

 Enables the following functionalities on the Dolphin's right click menu of KDE-4.x:

 - Convert several video formats to MPEG-1, MPEG-4, AVI, VCD, SVCD, DVD, 3GP or FLV.
 - Extract the audio track of several video formats and convert them to MP3 or FLAC.
 - Convert several audio files to MP3 or FLAC.
 - Send file to Thunderbird as email attachment.
 (This service need Thunderbird installed)